 - Kayaking or rowing

 "My son is recovered now so just thought I would add some more things we tried since reading this site out loud was one of our activities that was helpful!
 We did painting, modeling with clay/model magic, we found a kit where you design and decorate your own football which was crafty and good for a sports minded boy, we also bought mesh and strings from the lacrosse store and my son tried to learn how to string his lacrosse stick which was crafty and wasted lots of time!
 I also pulled out the dusty Thomas train set from preschool and we built a huge train track across the living room, so don't forget about your old toys, they do come in handy.
 We also tried building sets of the newer lego knockoffs like LaQ and Nanoblocks.
 It was a more exciting challenge after 3 days of old school legos.
 And my son wore sunglasses all day for his first few days back at school which helped with the fluorescent lighting bothering him.
 Again, thank you for this wonderful article, it really saved the day!"

 Thanks Jenny for taking the time to come back and share this with us.
-It is really good to know that you have benefited from our experience.
-Thanks for sharing these other idea which helped your son.
+It is good to know that you have benefited from our experience.
+Thanks for sharing these other ideas which helped your son.

 Learn More About Concussions in Children